johncf/learn-log/software-engineering.md

    - Define inputs and targets; establish rules to minimize inconsistencies
    - Explore usability of publicly available datasets
    - Collect, label and organize
-1. Modeling: baseline, select, train, evaluate
+1. Baseline: establish a goal
    - Define various useful metrics for evaluation (e.g.: F-score)
    - Establish baseline performance
      - Human Level Performance (HLP) for unstructured data (image, audio, natural language)
      - Performance of a quick prototype (using a small model, or a public model), or older model
-   - When selecting a model, ensure model is powerful enough
+1. Modeling: select, train, evaluate
+   - Model selection
+     - Consider factors: model complexity, interpretability, computational cost, etc.
-     - Train to over-fit the model on a small subset of data
+     - Test for low bias: train to over-fit the model on a tiny set of data
    - Error analysis
      - Try to give meaningful context "tags" for the mistakes
      - Compare with baseline performance for each tag